An Introduction to Stochastic Calculus and Itô's Lemma

 This is just the fundamental theorem of calculus: integrating the differential gives you back the function.
 Same as $\int_0^t ds = t$, but now with randomness.

-Two key properties: First, the integral $\int_0^t g(s) \, dW_s$ is a random variable (depends on which Brownian path you get).
+Two properties matter here.
+First, the integral $\int_0^t g(s) \, dW_s$ is a random variable because it depends on which Brownian path you get.
 Second, it has mean zero: $\mathbb{E}\left[\int_0^t g(s) \, dW_s\right] = 0$.
-Remember the expectation averages over many Brownian paths as mentioned earlier.
+As before, the expectation averages over many Brownian paths.

 Why mean zero?
 Remember the integral is built from the sum $\sum_i g(t_{i-1})(W_{t_i} - W_{t_{i-1}})$.
 Each Brownian increment has zero mean: $\mathbb{E}[W_{t_i} - W_{t_{i-1}}] = 0$.
 Since $g(t_{i-1})$ is deterministic (known at the previous time step), we have $\mathbb{E}[g(t_{i-1})(W_{t_i} - W_{t_{i-1}})] = g(t_{i-1}) \mathbb{E}[W_{t_i} - W_{t_{i-1}}] = g(t_{i-1}) \cdot 0 = 0$.
 The expected value of the sum is zero, so the integral has mean zero.